OpenFogStack/GeoFaaS/README.md

 - GeoFaaS-Edge subscribes only to `/call`s
 - ClientGeoFaaS subscribes to `/result` and `/ack` around itself when calls a function
 - message TypeCode (NORMAL/PIGGY) is for further uses
 - GeoFaaS Message contains a Topic and Fence pair, declaring what topic and fence is the publisher is listening for response (empty topic if not listening for any response)
 - timeout for initial connection is 8 seconds.
 Client's listening timeout for the Ack after calling a function is 8.5 seconds.
 - in geoBroker to make the client's location updated, should publish a PingReqPayload
 - GeoFaaS may processes and enqueues all the geographically (and topic) relevant messages. later can use the receiver id to process/dismiss
+- the debug logs/comments I added can be found by searching fo `>>>`s